cyberlabsai/cryptography-go/README.md

 # Encrypt, Decrypt and Sign data in Go

-This is the source code of a talk presented in Cybertalks talk.
+This is the source code of a talk about cryptography presented at Cybertalks.

 The source code has the follow structure: